hwangdeokThien/kodo-ocr-app/README.md

-# Welcome to Kodo - OCR app 👋
+# Welcome to Kodo - noting app with OCR 👋

-This is my personal OCR application, using react native technology, combining with expo for the app platform.
+This is my noting application for personal use, and you're welcome to use it too.

+💻 Tech stack in the project:
+- React Native with Expo for frontend development.
+- ElysiaJS with Bun for backend development.

 ## Running backend